danielbrendel/dnyCasualGameEngine/ScriptingDoc.md

 void PrintClr(const string& in, const ConColor &in)
 //Return the package path of the current loaded game or mod string GetPackagePath()
+//Return path to the common directory where to include common assets and scripts string GetCommonPath()
 //Get the virtual key code of a key binding identifier int GetKeyBinding(const string &in)
 //Load a font